 This process will vary depending on the USB Bluetooth adapter that you use.

-Most Bluetooth Transmitters will have an LED light on them.
-When you initially connect it, that light should begin blinking rapidly.
-If there’s a button on the adapter, try holding the button down until the LED light begins flashing.
+Most Bluetooth Transmitters have an LED light that blinks rapidly when connected.
+If there’s a button, hold it down until the LED starts flashing.

-When both devices have entered their pairing modes, get them as close as possible to each other to ensure that they seamlessly pair together.
+To pair your Bluetooth Headphones, start their pairing process by holding down the pairing button until a light flashes rapidly.
+When both devices have entered their pairing modes, get them as close as possible to each other to ensure your devices seamlessly pair together.